-This draft report proposes a combination of risk management measures and operational systems that will reduce the risk associated with the importation of fresh lychee fruit from Taiwan and Vietnam into Australia to achieve Australia's ALOP, specifically:
+This final report recommends a combination of risk management measures and operational systems that will reduce the risk associated with importing fresh lychee fruit from Taiwan and Vietnam to Australia, and achieve Australia's ALOP.
+These measures include:

-- pest management measures including: - cold disinfestation treatment or vapour heat treatment (VHT) for the management of fruit flies - cold disinfestation treatment; or orchard control, inspection and remedial action; or orchard freedom for the management of litchi fruit borer - visual inspection and remedial action, if needed, for the management of mealybugs or - irradiation for the identified quarantine pests. - an operational system for the maintenance and verification of the phytosanitary status of fresh lychee fruit, including: - registration of export orchards and packing houses and auditing of procedures - registration of treatment facilities and auditing of procedures - packaging and labelling requirements - specific conditions for storage and transport - pre-export phytosanitary inspection and certification by Taiwan's Bureau of Animal and Plant Health Inspection and Quarantine (BAPHIQ) or Vietnam's Plant Protection Department (PPD) - on-arrival phytosanitary inspection, remedial action when required, and clearance by the Department of Agriculture, Fisheries and Forestry (DAFF).
+- pest management measures including: - cold disinfestation treatment or vapour heat treatment (VHT) for the management of fruit flies - cold disinfestation treatment; or orchard control, visual inspection and remedial action; or orchard freedom for the management of litchi fruit borer - visual inspection and remedial action, if needed, for the management of mealybugs or - irradiation for the identified quarantine pests. - an operational system for the maintenance and verification of the phytosanitary status of fresh lychee fruit, including: - registration of export orchards and packing houses and auditing of procedures - registration of treatment facilities and auditing of procedures - packaging and labelling requirements - specific conditions for storage and transport - pre-export phytosanitary inspection and certification by Taiwan's Bureau of Animal and Plant Health Inspection and Quarantine (BAPHIQ) or Vietnam's Plant Protection Department (PPD) - on-arrival phytosanitary inspection, remedial action when required, and clearance by DAFF.